-20 apartments for rent in Washington Park, Seattle, WA
+20 apartments for rent near Washington Park, Seattle, WA

 Washington Park refers to both a park and neighborhood in east central Seattle, Washington.
 The park represents a cooperative ownership agreement between the city government and the University of Washington: The city owns all 230 acres of parkland, while the university owns all the trees and plants that grow on the land.

 Development of the Washington Park area began in 1934 when the Olmstead Brothers, a local landscape firm specializing in urban, wild landscapes, started to create a “living plant museum,” an educational resource intended to serve university scientists and botany students.
 Due to the park’s public success, the taxonomic structure of its plantings became less ordered and more plentiful.
 In 1959, a Japanese Garden opened as a tourist attraction.
 In 1968, a trail was dug and boardwalks were laid to extend the public’s reach out to the marshy north end of the park.
 Today the park sprawls from Union Bay to Lake Washington and is considered one of the most beloved attractions in Seattle, drawing 360,000 visitors annually.